Your recommended screenings

 You may benefit from yearly lung screening

-Because of your smoking history, you may want to have a discussion with your doctor about lung cancer screening with a low-dose CT (LDCT) scan.
-They can help you weigh the benefits and risks and place any imaging orders or referrals needed.
+Based on your smoking history, you may want to have a discussion with your doctor about lung cancer screening with a low-dose CT (LDCT) scan.
+They can explain the benefits and risks, as well as place any imaging orders or referrals needed.

 You may benefit from yearly lung screening

-Because of your smoking history, you may want to have a discussion with a doctor about lung cancer screening with a low-dose CT (LDCT) scan.
-They can help you weigh the benefits and risks and place any imaging orders or referrals needed.
+Based on your smoking history, you may want to have a discussion with a doctor about lung cancer screening with a low-dose CT (LDCT) scan.
+They can explain the benefits and risks, as well as place any imaging orders or referrals needed.

 Talk to your doctor about screening

-Your doctor will review your medical history, symptoms, and risk factors, and may do a physical exam.
+Your doctor will review your medical history, symptoms, and risk factors, and may do a physical exam before they give you a referral.

 Schedule a low-dose CT scan